 Jigging is the most common technique for handline fishing, as vertical jigging fits a boat environment well.
 Jigging is a rapid, tiny jerking motion that mimics injured baitfish.
 You should aim to jerk the line quickly, about ten times, before releasing the line and letting it sink a foot or two.
 If there’s no bite, pull the jig up about 5 feet to a new section of the water column, and repeat.
 Handlining is all about feeling the line and setting the hook at the precise moment.

 Spearfishing is appealing for many reasons, and it’s easy to see why so many people are transitioning into the sport.
-Spearfishing is most often done while freediving, which adds multiple layers of knowledge and skill to the already challenging activity.
+Freediving is the most common method of spearfishing, which adds multiple layers of knowledge and skill to the already challenging activity.
 As a beginner, gathering information can be a stressful task on its own.
 Below, we walk you through the basics to make the process a bit easier.

 A few things to be mindful of:

-- Freediving involves risks that need to be carefully considered by any person who attempts it.
-It is advisable to take a freediving course before diving recreationally, and you should never dive or practice holding your breath alone under any circumstances.
+- Consider the risks of Freediving carefully.
+Take a freediving course before diving recreationally, and never dive or practice holding your breath alone.
 Shallow water blackouts are not unheard of, so always dive with a buddy.

-- In most places around the world, spearfishing while scuba diving is prohibited.
+- In most places around the world, it is prohibited to spearfish while scuba diving.
 According to many spearos, freediving is the only “true” method to spearfish anyway.
 Scuba equipment gives the diver an unfair advantage, while freediving evens the playing field.

 Mask and Snorkel

 A diving mask is among the most basic yet essential pieces of equipment you will own for spearfishing.
 For freediving, you should aim for a low-profile mask with a small air volume behind the lenses.
 Less air volume reduces the amount of “mask squeeze” while diving.
 Above all else, you want to choose a mask that fits well and is comfortable to use.
 The mask should provide you with visibility in every direction, with clear lenses to accurately represent what you see in clear water.
-Colored lenses should only be used in low visibility scenarios.
+Colored lenses are best for low visibility scenarios.

 Any basic snorkel should do the trick, so no need to get fancy.
-Snorkels are used at the surface to train your breathing before making a dive, so as long as you can relax and breathe comfortably through it, you’re good to go.
+Snorkels help to train your breathing at the surface before making a dive, so as long as you can relax and breathe comfortably through it, you’re good to go.

-Snorkels with purge valves should be avoided, as the air being released underwater causes bubbles that can startle fish.
+Avoid snorkels with purge valves, as the air released underwater causes bubbles that can startle fish.

 Fins are an essential tool for freediving.
 A good pair of diving fins will not only propel you through the water at higher speeds, but they allow you to conserve energy while underwater, extending your bottom time significantly.